political propaganda analysis

 How has social media changed political propaganda?

-How can I protect myself from political propaganda?
+How can individuals protect themselves from political propaganda?

 Conclusion